 Notch – Minecraft’s creator – hastened to publicly deny the existence of a character named Herobrine in the game, thus stopping the hoax.
 After some time, though, the same Notch decided to play a prank on Minecraft’s players and included the following remark in some patch notes: “Removed Herobrine”.

-Needless to say that not only did he “revive” the hoax, but also it went viral and still is today…
+Needless to say that not only did he “revive” the hoax, it also went viral and still is today…

 I have to admit that I did buy into it for a while… I was much younger and my father remembers my screams of terror, when I made myself believe that I had seen it.
 Yeah I was beyond scared, but then I luckily realized that even if it had really existed, it would have been just a video game character and could have not harmed me in any way.